gamtiq/eva/README.md

 ### createDelegateMethod(delegate: Object, method: String, [settings: Object]): Function

 Create function that executes specified method of the given object.

+### closure(action: Function, [paramList: Array], [context: Object]): Function

+Create function that executes specified function with given parameters and context and returns result of call.

 See `doc` folder for details.